-It’s coming up to Spring, a beautiful time to think about visiting one of the many wonderful gardens located around New South Wales.
-However, despite being located outdoors, and you’d think a great dog-friendly place to visit, many gardens located in NSW don’t allow pet dogs on their grounds.
+Autumn is in the air, a beautiful time to think about visiting one of the many wonderful gardens located around New South Wales.
+Although, despite being located outdoors, and you’d think a great dog-friendly place to visit, many gardens located in NSW don’t allow pet dogs on their grounds.
 However, I’ve dug out some of the beautiful dog-friendly gardens in NSW that do allow dogs.

 Are Dogs Allowed in the Botanic Gardens?

 If you’re referring to the Royal Botanic Garden in the centre of Sydney, unfortunately, the answer is no. Unlike the botanic gardens in other capital cities of Australia that permit dogs, such as Melbourne, Brisbane and Darwin, no dogs are permitted in these harbour side gardens, except for service animals.

 This ban on pets also extends to the Australian Botanic Garden in Mount Annan and Blue Mountains Botanic Garden in Mount Tomah.